Jul 20 2008

 Early this morning as I drank coffee on the front porch I heard an unusual scrabbling noise at the base of my neighbor’s blue spruce.
 A raccoon was running up the tree!

-I got a laugh when the tom cat who rules our neighborhood noticed the raccoons and charged across the street at them.
+The neighborhood bully, a tom cat, arrived on the scene and showed why a cat hiss scares the coons.
+He charged straight at them from across the street.
 The coons’ hair stood up on the backs of their necks and they all reached for a tree to climb.
+No one moved.
 The cat stared them down and left.

 (photo by Chuck Tague of a raccoon family in Florida.
 They’re everywhere!)